 So you want to go to Bhutan?
 Smart choice!
 And getting there from India isn't complicated at all.

 Or if you like road trips, drive to the Phuentsholing border.
 Most folks go this route because it's connected from Siliguri.
-Takes longer, yeah, but the scenery makes up for it.
+It takes longer, yeah, but the scenery makes up for it.

 Here's the cool part – being Indian means no visa hassles.
 Just bring your passport or voter ID.
 Done.
 The only thing is that Bhutan makes everyone book through tour companies.
 Can't really do the backpacker thing there.